 - MSc Modern South Asian Studies

-- Scholarship Award: The scholarship will cover 100% of course fees and a grant for living costs (of at least £14,777).
+- Award: The sponsorship will cover 100% of course fees and a grant for living costs (of at least £14,777).
 Awards are made for the full duration of your fee liability for the agreed course.

-- Number of Scholarships: Up to 20 scholarships are available.
+- Number of Awards: Up to 20 opportunities are available.

 - Nationality: International